 Below are five ways for you to protect your heart health and help yourself to sleep well.

 The bedroom is a place for sleep (or sex)

 One place.
 One purpose.
 Your brain can be trained by your daily habits or behaviours.
 Indicate to yourself, by visual or verbal prompts, that it is a place and time for sleep.
 Restorative sleep is the aim.
 Try creating a calm and quiet, cool, low-lit room for sleep, void of bright lights, loud sounds and electronics.
 Create other places and spaces outside of the bedroom; for television, work, phone calls and device use.

 Sleep like all things in life needs to be actioned.
 For you to function efficiently over time, the body needs sleep time to filter the body of toxins and restore.
 Sleep is essential for brain function, and helps the body maintain good health and perform daily activities.
-Try and create routines for bedtime, waking time and keep sleeping clothes the same.
-Again, these are cues for your brain that this place and this time, is for sleep.
+Try and create routines for bedtime, such as your waking up time and keeping your sleeping clothes the same.
+Again, these are cues for your brain that this place and this time, are for sleep.

 Symptoms of possible sleep stealers

 Each person has unique lifestyle factors that may cause variation in sleep.
 Indicators of a sleep difficulty could be: difficulty falling or staying asleep, waking tired, fatigued during the day, snoring (bed partner can share this) or feeling lethargic.
 Insomnia and sleep apnoea are two common sleep disorders that when left undiagnosed or untreated could lead to risk factors for heart disease.
 It may be beneficial to record your sleep observations and have your sleep patterns objectively observed.
 Seek medical advice if sleep deprivation is becoming an issue for your wellbeing.